Miami Acupuncture & Herbal Solutions

 Not Just the Diagnosis

-In conventional psychiatry, anxiety is primarily a symptom to be suppressed.
-The question asked is: how do we reduce these feelings?
-In Traditional Chinese Medicine, the question is different: what is preventing this person's nervous system from self-regulating, and what specific physiological patterns are driving their particular presentation?
+In Traditional Chinese Medicine, we ask the question: what is preventing this person's nervous system from self-regulating, and what specific physiological patterns are driving their particular presentation?

 Two patients who both present with anxiety may have completely different underlying pictures.
 One may have anxiety driven primarily by sleep disruption and chronic physical tension — tight neck, shallow breathing, jaw clenching.
 Another may present with anxiety tied to digestive irregularity, fatigue, and hormonal fluctuation.
 A third may show anxiety rooted in cardiovascular reactivity and blood pressure instability.
 Each calls for a different treatment strategy.
 Prescribing the same medication to all three addresses none of the upstream causes.

-At Miami Acupuncture and Herbal Solutions, the intake process is thorough precisely because this differentiation matters.
-We examine your full health picture, identify the specific patterns driving your stress response, and build a treatment plan designed for you — not for "anxiety" in the abstract.
+At Miami Acupuncture and Herbal Solutions, the intake process is thorough because this differentiation matters.
+We examine your full health picture, identify the specific patterns driving your stress response, and build a treatment plan designed for you.
 This is a collaborative process: your observations about your own body are as valuable to us as any clinical assessment tool.

 "Acupuncture helped me understand my anxiety in a way that years of therapy and medication hadn't.
 Blake explained what was actually happening in my body — and we worked on it together." — Eileen V., patient